Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 The Impact on Health

-Retained baby teeth may appear like a minor problem, and is often shrug off by dog owners as something not significant other than being somewhat unsightly.
-"It's not like my dog has to enter a beauty contest and have perfect teeth" an owner once remarked when at the vet's office her dog was found to have several retained baby teeth.
+Retained baby teeth may appear like a minor problem and are often shrugged off by dog owners as something not significant other than being somewhat unsightly.
+"It's not like my dog has to enter a beauty contest and have perfect teeth," an owner once remarked when, at the vet's office, her dog was found to have several retained baby teeth.

-Instead, retained baby teeth can be troublesome in many ways, and if left untreated, can potentially lead to lifelong dental problems.
+Instead, retained baby teeth can be troublesome in many ways.
+If left untreated, it can potentially lead to lifelong dental problems.
 What kind of problems?

 On top of this, because the mouth is crowded, food and debris tend to easily accumulate in this tricky area, thus predisposing the site to the formation of tartar, therefore making affected dogs more predisposed to periodontal disease.